 Understanding Lean Thinking - The Human Mind at Work

-Although the practice of lean thinking is generally regarded as a precondition for organizational transformation, there are many things we do not understand.
+Although the practice of lean thinking is generally regarded as a precondition for organizational transformation, experience with many companies seeking this path shows that there are quite a few things not generally well understood.
+And ignorance is a common stumbling stone on this path.

 This workshop leads participants via demonstrations and mindful exercises through some of the challenges of understanding lean thinking and proposes a systematic learning process to support its individual and organizational development.